GSA/jobs_api/README.md

 **NOTE:** Important Note: The Jobs API will be deprecated early 2019.
 Please use the [USAJOBS API](https://developer.usajobs.gov/) instead.

-USAJobs now provides a direct API for retrieving job postings with the U.S. federal government.
+USAJOBS now provides a direct API for retrieving job postings with the U.S. federal government.

 The API in this repo is primarily for use by Search.gov.